StanfordVL/cavin/README.md

 ### Run with pretrained models

-To execute a planar pushing tasks with a trained CAVIN model, we can run:
+To execute an planar pushing task (e.g. crossing) with a trained CAVIN model, we can run:
 ```bash
 python run_env.py \
          --env PushEnv \